RIP-Comm/clementine/README.md

 - clone the repository :)
 - we are using `just` and not `make` then if you want take the benefit of this install it `cargo install just`

+> Tip: Run `just` to see all the available commands

 ```zsh
 # quick check all is working on you machine
 just build